 First phase (75%)

 - Community service and volunteer activities (longevity of service, number of and variety of organizations, truly volunteer service, link to career ad personal goals, leadership roles – 20%)

-- Personal statement and unusual circumstances (Student states why he/she is deserving of scholarship; student facing unusual hardships; possible 1st generation college student, etc. – 5%)
+- Personal statement and unusual circumstances (Student states why he/she is deserving of scholarship; student facing unusual hardships; possible 1st generation college student – 5%)

 - Work experience (indicators of consistent work history, works well with others, can do multiple tasks, work experience is challenging – 5%)

 - Honors and awards (academic awards, leadership awards, and other recognition from church, school, community, and volunteer activities – 5%)

 - School activities (indicators that student is well-rounded and gets along with others, activities related to personal goals, indicators that student can handle and prioritize multiple demands, commitment to an area of interest, leadership roles in activities – 5%)

-- Financial need or special hardships (student has financial need based on EFC number; consideration of special hardships, special circumstances, or financial burdens – 10%)
+- Financial need or special hardships (student has financial need based on EFC number; consideration of special hardships; information from the personal statement/unusual circumstances – 5%)